Breadcrumb

 • supplementary benefit for persons incapable of independent existence (500+ for persons incapable of independent existence),

-• medical rehabilitation within the framework of ZUS disability pension prevention,
+• medical rehabilitation within the framework of ZUS disability prevention,

 • subsidising, as part of ZUS accident prevention, activities of contribution payers intended to help maintain earning capacity throughout the period of professional activity,